ambujtewari/LLM-fall2024/README.md

 [Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 small](https://arxiv.org/pdf/2211.00593)
 [Progress Measures for Grokking Via Mechanistic Interpretability](https://arxiv.org/pdf/2301.05217)

-## Capabilities and Limitations of Transformers
+## Capabilities and Limitations of LLMs and Transformers

 [On the Turing Completeness of Modern Neural Network Architectures](https://arxiv.org/pdf/1901.03429.pdf)
 [Are Transformers universal approximators of sequence-to-sequence functions?](https://arxiv.org/pdf/1912.10077.pdf)